accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate functions on the screen that require two or more actions to be performed simultaneously, for example :
+1. Locate functions on the screen that require two or more actions to be performed simultaneously, for example
-	- using two or more keys on a keyboard at the same time ;
+	- using two or more keys on a keyboard at the same time;
 	- having to say a voice command and touch the screen at the same time to perform an action.
 1. Check that the screen or application provides an alternative method of performing the action associated with a single action, for example pressing a button.
 1. If this is the case, the criterion is validated.